robotology/robotology-superbuild/doc/developers-faqs.md

 | `<pkg>_CONDA_DEPENDENCIES` | The list of conda-forge dependencies required by this package.
 Note that dependencies managed by the robotology-superbuild should not be listed, as those are handled automatically. | The default value is empty. |

 For any doubt, double check the existing `Build<pkg>.cmake` files for inspiration.
-* If your package needs to set or modify some environment variables to work correctly, it should provide a pair [multisheller](https://github.com/wolfv/multisheller) scripts name `<condaPkgName>_activate.msh` and `<condaPkgName>_activate.msh` in the `conda/multisheller` directory to describe how the environment should be modified, see the existing scripts for more details.
+* If your package needs to set or modify some environment variables to work correctly, it should provide a pair of [multisheller](https://github.com/wolfv/multisheller) scripts named `<condaPkgName>_activate.msh` and `<condaPkgName>_deactivate.msh` in the `conda/multisheller` directory to describe how the environment should be modified.
+Refer to the existing scripts for more details.

 ## How often are conda binary packages generated?